Self-transcendence: Is External Feature Guidance Indispensable for Accelerating Diffusion Transformer Training?: Experiments

 \textit{(3) Guiding model}.
-Thirdly, we evaluate how the guiding models affect performance.
-We denote the models trained with our VAE-based alignment, the original diffusion loss, and REPA as $M_{align}$, $M_{ori}$, and $M_{repa}$, respectively.
-First, we vary the training iterations of the same guiding model ($M_{align}$) from 50K to 300K.
-As shown in Table \ref{tab:layers-scale}, using a better trained guiding model leads to better FID scores.
-For example, with 50K training steps, the FID is 28.32, while at 200K steps, it improves to 22.91.
-However, further increasing training to 300K does not bring consistent gains (FID = 22.91).
+Thirdly, we study the effect of the guiding model.
+Models trained with VAE structure guidance, vanilla diffusion loss, and REPA are denoted as $M_{align}$, $M_{ori}$, and $M_{repa}$, respectively. \textbf{Training length.} We train $M_{align}$ for 50K–300K iterations.
+Better-trained teachers improve FID (\textit{e.g.}, 28.32 at 50K vs. 22.91 at 200K), but 300K brings no further gain (FID 23.05).
 This implies that around 200K steps, the intermediate features of the guiding model become semantically rich enough to offer useful supervision.
 With further training, its internal representations may shift from the current model.
-This is similar to the representation drift problem observed in knowledge distillation \cite{kd1, kd2}, where a too-strong teacher may misguide the student.
-Second, we compare different types of guiding models.
-Using a model trained with standard diffusion loss ($M_{ori}$) results in worse performance, showing that the lack of VAE-based alignment reduces guiding quality.
-Meanwhile, using a model trained with REPA ($M_{repa}$) with a stronger performance also achieves worse performance than ours, suggesting that the structural and semantic priors in our guiding model $M_{align.}$ provide more effective guidance.
+This is similar to the representation drift problem observed in knowledge distillation \cite{kd1, kd2}, where a too-strong teacher may misguide the student. \textbf{Teacher type.} we compare different types of guiding models.
+Using a model trained with standard diffusion loss ($M_{ori}$) results in worse performance, showing that the lack of VAE structure guidance reduces guiding quality.
+Meanwhile, using a model trained with REPA ($M_{repa}$) with a stronger performance also achieves worse performance than ours, suggesting our carefully designed guiding model $M_{align.}$ provides both the more effective structural and semantic priors.